When to apply, and when to expect a response

 We only make one round of grants per academic year.
 All applications are for awards for degree courses starting in the academic year that begins in September 2021.
 All applications must be received by the deadline of Friday June 4 2021.
 This round includes Open University courses beginning in October 2021 and February 2022.
 Successful applicants will be notified by the end of June 2021.
 We regret that we do not have sufficient office resources to be able to acknowledge receipt of every application, but once it has been processed, you will hear from us.

 If you are eligible to apply, this form could take 30 minutes or more to complete.
-If applying online, you need to register first (green button below).
+If applying online, you need to register first (blue button below).
 An online account enables you to save the form and return later to finish the form if you need more time.
-Keep a note of your registration details and you can return to the form by revisiting this application page and logging-in (blue button below).
+Keep a note of your registration details and you can return to the form by revisiting this application page and logging-in (green button below).
 You can review your completed application before pressing send.
 If you are working on a printed paper form there is no need to set up an online account.

 Apply by Post

 Print out this form if you want to complete it by hand, and then send it to us by post.
 If you need to use additional sheets to answer any of the questions, please feel free to do so, but make sure they are firmly attached to the form.
 Please post to: The Longford Trust, PO Box 72887, London N2 2FG.